 What is ISO?

-The acronym actually stands for International Organization for Standardization [sic], the body which in 1974 combined the old ASA (American Standards Association) units of film speed with the German DIN standard.
+The acronym stands for International Organization for Standardization, the body which in 1974 combined the old ASA (American Standards Association) units of film speed with the German DIN standard.
 That’s why you’ll often hear the terms ISO and ASA used interchangeably.
-On some cameras, like the Alexa, you’ll see it called EI (Exposure Index) in the menus.

-A common ISO to shoot at today is 800.
-One way of defining ISO 800 is that it’s the sensitivity required to correctly expose a key-light of 3 foot-candles with a lens of T-stop 1.4 and a 180° shutter at 24fps, as we saw in my Barry Lyndon blog.
+For example, a common ISO to shoot at today is 800.
+One way of defining ISO 800 is that it’s the setting required to correctly expose a key-light of 12 foot-candles with a lens set to T2.8 and a 180° shutter at 24fps (1/48th of a second).

 If we double the ISO we double the effective sensitivity of the camera, or halve the amount of light it requires.
-So at ISO 1600 we would only need 1.5 foot-candles of light (all the other settings being the same), and at ISO 3200 we would need just 0.75 foot-candles.
-Conversely, at ISO 400 we would need 6 foot-candles, or 12 at ISO 200.
-Check out this exposure chart if it’s still unclear.
+So at ISO 1600 we would only need 6 foot-candles of light (all the other settings being the same), and at ISO 3200 we would need just 3 foot-candles.
+Conversely, at ISO 400 we would need about 25 foot-candles, or 50 at ISO 200.

-This is because turning the ISO up causes the camera to electronically boost the signals it’s receiving from the sensor.
+The most obvious side effect of increasing the ISO is more noticeable noise in the image.
 It’s exactly the same as turning up the volume on an amplifier; you hear more hiss because the noise floor is being boosted along with the signal itself.

 I remember the days of Mini-DV cameras, which instead of ISO had gain; my Canon XL1 had gain settings of -3dB, +6dB and +12dB.
 It was the exact same thing, just with a different name.
-What the XL1 called 0dB of gain was what today we call the native ISO.
-It’s the ISO at which the camera is designed to give the best images.
+What the XL1 called 0dB of gain was what we call the native ISO today.

-The Alexa has a dynamic range of 14 stops.
-That means it can simultaneously record detail in an area of brightness x and an area of brightness x times 2 to the power 14.
-At its native ISO of 800, those 14 stops of dynamic range are equally distributed above and below “correct” exposure (known as middle grey), so you can overexpose by up to 7 stops, and underexpose by up to 7 stops, without losing detail.
+At this point we need to bring in the concept of dynamic range.
+Let’s take the Arri Alexa as an example.
+This camera has a dynamic range of 14 stops.
+At its native ISO of 800, those 14 stops of dynamic range are equally distributed above and below “correct” exposure (known as middle grey), so you can overexpose by up to seven stops, and underexpose by up to seven stops, without losing detail.

 increases picture noise.

-gives you one less stop of detail in the highlights,
+gives you one more stop of detail in the highlights, and

-gives you one more stop of detail in the shadows, and
+gives you one less stop of detail in the shadows.

 decreases picture noise.